jac307/MediaArtTutorials/MEDIAART2B06/TechWalks/TW-W7.md

 #### Camera Angles

-Camera angles indicate the camera’s vertical relationship to the subject, affecting meaning.
+Camera angles indicate the **camera’s vertical relationship** to the subject, shaping **how the viewer perceives power, vulnerability, balance, and psychological tension** within the frame.

 <div style="display: flex; gap: 2rem; width: 100%;">